The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 Smoke is a combination of over 100 chemical compounds, many very harmful to us including carbon monoxide and nitrogen oxides.
 The smoke also contains tiny bits of ash and hydro-carbons called particulates, which can irritate our lungs.

-The other waste product produced is condensed smoke called creosote (the black sticky stuff lining your chimney or flue), creosote is flammable and once on fire burns at about 2000° C, if creosote build ups in a chimney or flue and catches fire, it can be extremely serious. #chimneyfire.
+The other waste product produced is condensed smoke called creosote (the black sticky stuff lining your chimney or flue), creosote is flammable and once on fire burns at about 2000° C, if creosote builds up in a chimney or flue and catches fire, it can be extremely serious. #chimneyfire.

-Burning wood needs oxygen, you need to breathe oxygen, both you and the stove get your oxygen from the air in the room.
-Ventilation is the way fresh air is supplied to the fire.
+Burning wood needs oxygen, we need to breathe oxygen, both us and the stove get our oxygen from the air in the room.
+If the fire uses all the oxygen in the room we will suffocate.
+Ventilation is the way oxygen is supplied to the fire.